Option Coordinator

 - a 3-semester-hour graduate project.

+Students enrolled in this plan are required to have a project proposal approved by the faculty advisor and the Graduate Program Director before the end of their second semester .
 A graduate student enrolled in a graduate project course will be required to defend the results of his or her project by giving a presentation to the engineering faculty and students.
+Students with the Management Plan should consult the Graduate Program Director and the faculty advisor to develop their course plan.

 Chemical Engineering Requirements

-At the time of initial enrollment, the student will select a program plan (thesis, non-thesis, or management) and technical area of interest (e.g. chemical processes, biochemical, environmental, materials).
-The degree requirements for each program plan are listed in the general description of the Master of Science in Engineering program.
-A list of required courses and possible electives for each plan may be obtained from the graduate program’s option coordinator.
+At the time of initial enrollment, the student will select a program plan (thesis, non-thesis, management, or internship) and technical area of interest (e.g. chemical processes, biochemical, environmental, materials) available through faculty expertise and consultation.
+The degree requirements for each plan are listed above under Program Plans.
+Lists of required courses and possible electives are shown below.

 In cooperation with an assigned faculty advisor, each student will establish a set of academic goals and desired outcomes, and a coursework plan to meet those objectives.
 Upon completion of the graduate program, all students will complete either a written or an oral assessment of the effectiveness of the program in meeting their established goals and outcomes.